Eufy 11S Max vs ILIFE V5s Plus: Which Is Better?

 eufy Robot Vacuum 11S MAX

-Operating the 11S Max feels like stepping back in time because you cannot connect it to a phone app.
-I tested this unit using the included physical remote control to schedule cleanings and steer it toward spills.
-Despite the lack of Wi-Fi, it out-vacuumed the ILIFE during our testing.
-The 2.85-inch clearance allowed it to wedge itself under my low-clearance sofa where other robots get trapped.
-The BoostIQ feature—an automated system that increases the motor speed within 1.5 seconds when moving from hard floors to rugs—noticeably pulled more dog hair out of my low-pile runner than the V5s Plus managed.
+Operating the 11S Max requires the included physical remote control to schedule cleanings and steer it toward spills, as it lacks a phone app.
+Despite having no Wi-Fi, it out-vacuumed the ILIFE during our testing.
+The 2.85-inch clearance allowed it to wedge under my low-clearance sofa where other robots get trapped.
+The BoostIQ feature automatically increases motor speed within 1.5 seconds when moving from hard floors to rugs, pulling significantly more dog hair out of my low-pile runner than the V5s Plus.

 ILIFE V5s Plus Robot Vacuum and Mop

-The ILIFE V5s Plus packs surprising connectivity for an $89 machine.
+The $89 ILIFE V5s Plus offers surprising connectivity.
 During our testing, I connected it to Google Assistant and triggered cleaning runs entirely by voice.
-It runs for up to 110 minutes on a 2600mAh battery, handling around 1,000 square feet before retreating to its dock.
-The hybrid design includes a basic water tank, allowing it to drag a damp pad across hard floors.
-I found its 12mm climbing threshold limiting, though.
-It frequently bumped into my thicker area rugs and treated them as walls, forcing me to pick it up and move it manually.
+It runs for up to 110 minutes on a 2600mAh battery, handling around 1,000 square feet before docking.
+The hybrid design includes a basic water tank to drag a damp pad across hard floors.
+However, its 12mm climbing threshold is limiting; it frequently bumped into thicker area rugs and treated them as walls, requiring manual repositioning.

 Carpet Performance — eufy Robot Vacuum 11S MAX wins